openvinotoolkit/openvino.genai/text_generation/causal_lm/cpp/README.md

 ### Download and convert the model and tokenizers

 The `--upgrade-strategy eager` option is needed to ensure `optimum-intel` is upgraded to the latest version.
+For gemma models transformers with version >= 4.38 is required.
+So use 4.38.1 for it

 #### Linux/macOS